choux130/myblog/_posts/2017-02-12-Naive-Bayes.md

 <img src="{{ site.baseurl }}/assets/image/condind.png" />

 * **Strengths and Weaknesses** <br />
-According to the book, [Machine Learning with R](https://github.com/stedy/Machine-Learning-with-R-datasets), the main strengthes are <span style="color:darkblue">its simplicity and effectiveness</span>.
-And the weaknesses are <span style="color:darkblue">its assumptions on predictors</span> with equal influence and conditionally independence.
+According to the book, [Machine Learning with R](https://github.com/stedy/Machine-Learning-with-R-datasets), the main strengthes are <span style="color:darkgreen">**its simplicity and effectiveness**</span>.
+And the weaknesses are <span style="color:darkgreen"> **its assumptions on predictors**</span> with equal influence and conditionally independence.
 And, not convenient on dealing with numeric variables.

 * **A Simple Example** <br />
 Suppose we have a contingency table like this: